-The quotes on this page are from posts in the Normal Eating Support Group.
+The quotes on this page are from posts in the Normal Eating Support Forum.
 They are unedited except for some excerpting (some of the original posts were quite long).
 Names have been removed to protect privacy.
 You can find more testimonials, with names, in the review section of the book's listing on Amazon.com.

 What Sheryl has written here is brilliant and concise and a great model and I feel really lucky to have found it.
 I reread sections all the time, just to have those words in locked in my brain, 'cause it's all too easy to get sucked back into being compulsive.
 When I started on this path I wore a size 18.
 Now I'm at a 12, which is totally amazing!